AspenRayne/FoodTruckProject/README.md

 It allows you to choose from a menu of 4 options, those options include:

 - List of all existing Food Trucks
-- See the average of Food Trucks
+- See the average rating of Food Trucks
 - Display the highest-rated Food Truck
 - Quit the program